ralfhandl/sync-branches/README.md

 ## Action [`sync-branch`](https://github.com/remarkablemark/sync-branch)

 - Works nicely with minimal setup
-- [ ] also with branch protection rules?
+- If branch protection rules require PR approvals, action creates PR and then fails, which also shows as a failed status check

+## Copy code parts of [`sync-branch`](https://github.com/remarkablemark/sync-branch)

-- we'll find out
+- ...